Phase Transitions from the Fifth Dimension: Phase transition outside thin-wall regime

 In an expanding universe the PT completes at a temperature $T_n$, where the nucleation rate $\Gamma(T_n)$ becomes as large as $H^4$, that is $T_n$ is found by solving $\Gamma(T_n)=H(T_n)^4$.
 The solid lines in figure~\ref{figure:nt} show the relation between $T_n/T_c$ and $N$ for fixed $T_c\sim \mathcal{O}(\rm TeV)$ obtained using our 5D ansatz bounce.
 For comparison, similar curves obtained using 4D radion EFT are shown by the dashed lines in figure~\ref{figure:nt}.
 As shown in figure~\ref{figure:nt}, for a fixed $\lambda$, both the maximum $N$ and the minimum $T$ for which the PT could happen increase as $\epsilon$ gets larger.
 Also, for a given nucleation temperature $T_n$, as $\epsilon$ increases, completion of PT becomes possible for larger $N$ and thus in better 5D perturbative control.

 We emphasize the significance of supercooling on cosmological (dark) matter abundances \cite{Konstandin:2011dr}.
 For concreteness, we focus on the baryon/lepton asymmetry.
 We denote this asymmetry before the temperature falls to $T_c$ by $Y_{\rm before}$, where $Y\equiv \frac{n_{B}-n_{\bar{B}}}{s}$ where $n_B$ ($n_{\bar{B}}$) is the number density of baryons (antibaryons).
 Before the PT, as the universe keeps expanding $n_B$, $n_{\bar{B}}$ and $s$ get diluted $\propto T^3$ and hence $Y$ stays constant.
 After the PT completes at $T=T_n$, the universes gets reheated to $T\sim T_c$ and unless the PT itself generates an asymmetry, $n_B-n_{\bar{B}}$ does not increase, while $s$ increases to $s\sim T_c^3$ and so after the PT, $Y_{\rm after}\sim Y_{\rm before} \left(\frac{T_n}{T_c}\right)^3$.
 For the observed $Y\sim 10^{-10}$, if $T_n/T_c < \mathcal{O}(10^{-3})$, then even if an $\mathcal{O}(1)$ asymmetry is generated before the PT, it would get diluted to a value below the observed asymmetry by the PT.
 So such a degree of supercooling, typical of the minimal $\epsilon\sim 1/25$ scenario, is inconsistent with a purely high-scale mechanism for baryogenesis.
 However, within our two-FP model and by choosing a larger $\epsilon \lesssim 1$, the above dilution is much smaller, making the PT compatible with baryogenesis above $T_c$.
-Of course, it is possible that baryogenesis/dark matter production may take place at temperatures lower than $T_c$, in which case their abundances do not get affected by supercooling.
+Of course, it is possible that baryogenesis/dark matter production may take place during or after the transition, see e.g. \cite{Konstandin:2011ds,Servant:2014bla,Matsedonskyi:2020mlz,Baldes:2020kam}, in which case such production does not get overly diluted by supercooling.